codeclimate/codeclimate-rubocop/config/contents/style/perl_backrefs.md

-This cop looks for uses of Perl-style regexp match backreferences and their English versions like
+Looks for uses of Perl-style regexp match backreferences and their English versions like
 $1, $2, $&, &+, $MATCH, $PREMATCH, etc.